Home

 1. Unresponsive steering: If your car doesn’t respond immediately when you steer, it could be due to a loose or failing control arm.

-1. Bumping or strange noises over bumps: Clunking or banging sounds when driving over bumps often indicate a worn control arm or loose suspension parts.
+1. Strange noises over bumps: Clunking or banging sounds when driving over bumps often indicate a worn control arm or loose suspension parts.

-1. Wheel shaking while driving: Feeling a shake or wobble in your wheels while driving suggests your control arm might be compromised, affecting stability.
+1. Wheel shaking while driving: Feeling a shake in your wheels while driving suggests your control arm might be compromised, affecting stability.

 1. Excessive movement of the suspension system: A healthy suspension should settle quickly when you press down on the car’s corners.
 More than two bounces can signal issues with the control arm or other suspension parts.